CARL KIM MBACP, UKCP, Dip. Psych • Counselling and therapy in Chelmsford, Essex, or Online • +44 7952 524 084

 "I could write a million words to say thank you, and I'm so grateful to have had you help me through the hardest time in my life."

-Prior to psychotherapy my professional career was in the corporate world and with technology start-up worlds where I held senior positions in a wide range of sectors including Banking & Finance, Technology, Marketing, Online Retail and Travel.
-I hold additional qualifications of Bachelor of Economics, and a Bachelor of Visual Arts and my interests are varied and cover the arts, technology, business, and human behaviour.
+Prior to psychotherapy my professional career was in the corporate world and with technology start-ups where I held senior positions in a wide range of sectors including Banking & Finance, Technology, Marketing, Online Retail and Travel.
+I hold additional qualifications of Bachelor of Economics and a Bachelor of Visual Arts.
 I was born in South Korea, grew up in South America, and studied and worked in Australia.
 I settled permanently in the UK in 2002.

 • In person at CM1 6BY in North Chelmsford, Essex